hackberrydev/alas/README.md

 The plan file has days in present and future that serve as your plan, but also past days that serve as a log.

+## Warning

+Alas updates your backup file.
+Using `alas` can destroy your data due to unintended use or a bug in Alas. **Always keep a backup of your plan file.**

+Alas has a built in backup, but it's best to use a separate backup solution as well.

+A version control system, such as [Git](https://git-scm.com/) is a convenient option.

 ## Commands

 ### `--skip-backup`